CJ375/Networked-Battleships-Game/README.md

     5. T1.5: No Disconnection Handling - ***Done***
 2. Tier 2: Gameplay Quality-of-Life & Scalability
     1. T2.1: Extended Input Validation - ***Done***
+    2. T2.2: Support Multiple Games - To Do
+    3. T2.3: Timeout Handling - To Do
+    4. T2.4: Disconnection Handling - To Do
+    5. T2.5: Communication with Idle or Extra Clients - To Do